YifanWu1993/YifanWu1993.github.io/_posts/2025-08-21-Algorithm_Design.md

         k += 1
         A = f_i;
     ```
-- **Above algorithm actually only tell u how many acitiviy u can max it out but not telling u the exact actitity number**
+- **Above algorithm actually only tell u how many activity u can max it out but not telling u the exact activity number**

 - The cost here is $O(n)$ Since its sorted already so the final cost is **$nlog(n) + n = O(nlog(n))$**.

 ---

-- **same greddy Algorithm But the result will show Selected activity
+- **same greedy Algorithm But the result will show Selected activity**
 ```
 Greedy-Activity2(s,f,n)
 // s and f is sorted